datbayev/algo/CodeForces/README.md

 # CodeForces

-My solutions for CodeForces problems.
+My solutions for CodeForces.com problems.

-Feel free to grab if you find something useful or interesting.
+Feel free to grab if you find something (hopefully) useful or interesting.